1up-lab/OneupUploaderBundle/Resources/doc/custom_validator.md

 File validations in the OneupUploaderBundle were made using the [EventDispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) component.
 If you want to enhance file validations in your application, you can register your own `EventListener` like in the example below.
+To fail a validation, throw a `ValidationException`.
+This will be catched up by the `Controller`.

 ```php
 namespace Acme\DemoBundle\EventListener;